-- The circumstances under which Make It Cheaper Ltd will compensate customers for any loss occurring as a result of an act or omission make by Make It Cheaper Ltd in carrying out the Switching Service.
-See Clause 9.4 for more information.
+1. The circumstances under which Bionic Services Ltd will compensate customers for any loss occurring as a result of an act or omission made by Bionic Services Ltd in carrying out the Services are set out at Clause 9.4.

-- The Make It Cheaper Ltd Switching Service is free of any charges except when a customer subsequently decides not to process with the transfer after having agreed upon a verbal contract.
-See Clause 4.7 for more information.
+There is no fee due from a customer directly to Bionic Services Ltd for its Switching Service (or any other Service), except when a customer subsequently decides not to continue with the transfer to the new energy supplier after having agreed upon a contract, in which case Bionic Services Ltd may charge an administration fee.
+See Clause 4.18 for more information.

 TERMS AND CONDITIONS OF SERVICE

 1. DEFINITIONS The following definitions apply to these Terms and Conditions of Service (the “Terms”):

 Bionic: means Bionic Services Limited, which is a company registered in England and Wales under company number 05949018 and which has its registered and trading office at 4th Floor, The Minster Building, 21 Mincing Lane, London EC3R 7AG.

 Contract Cancellation Administration Fee: has the meaning set out in clause 4.18.

 Call Centre: means the call centre operated by Bionic for the purposes of providing the Services.

 Contract Checking Service: means the contract checking service that Bionic agrees to provide to the Customer whereby Bionic obtains, on the Customer’s behalf, information about the Customer’s existing contractual position with the Customer’s Existing Supplier.

 Credit Score Criteria: means the credit rating requirements as may be determined and required by Bionic and/or the Supplier from time to time in order for a Customer to qualify to use the Services and contract with a Supplier.